 The round brush is a Da Vinci Artissimo sable quill, Series 428 size 2, which in German quill brushes is about the same as size 12.
 The flat size 2 scrubber is a stiff synthetic brush bought in a set at a supermarket.

 PREVIEW OF FINDINGS ON MILLFORD

 Millford is, not to put too fine a point on it, a very hard-sized paper.
-It sips water and pigment so parsimoniously , it would be the ideal paper to take into a desert where you want to conserver you water to slake your own thirst.
+It sips water and pigment so parsimoniously, it would be the ideal paper to take into a desert where you want to conserve you water to slake your own thirst.

-As a consewuence of the bloody paper behaving unlinke any watercolour paper, I’ve ever met, including some from India that were supposed to be hard-sized, but were pikers compared to Millford, I lost patience.
+As a consequence of the bloody paper behaving unlike any watercolour paper I’ve ever met, including some from India that were supposed to be hard-sized, but were pikers compared to Millford, I lost patience.